mamemo/Voting-Prediction/README.md

 * As the threshold is decreased, the performance of the training set is reduced, while the performance of the test set increases gradually.

-* It can be seen that in each estimate vote, if the threshold value is close to 0, the performance of the training test and the test test is reasonably similar.
+* It can be seen that in each estimate vote, if the threshold value is close to 0, the performance of the training set and the test set is reasonably similar.

 * With a threshold of 0.02, the performance of the model increases almost ten percent of its original accuracy with the tree without pruning.